At SLU, all Saco members have salary-setting talks

 The final agreement should be made when the manager has had all his talks at the department.

-This gives both parties the opportunity to possibly adjust the salary after the first call without the total salary picture being locked due to the fact that there are already agreements.
+It gives the employer the opportunity to possibly adjust the salary after the first talks without the total salary picture being locked due to that there are already agreements.